RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 - An address is added or removed.
 - A property on an address is changed.

-> An audit trail is a record of change to your data which serves as proof of compliance with the applications business rules.
-It can be used to assist with identifying problems in your software and spotting fraudulent transactions among other things.

 Separately, to support business processes which rely on data at a specific point in time, we should be able to create a version of a customer that can be retrieved via a REST API using the version number.

-> Versioning involves assigning a version number to your data at a specific point in time.
-This allows data to be changed without breaking business process which relies on earlier versions of the data.

 ## Why it was difficult to do this